 "It seems counterintuitive, but I recommend a double cleanse starting with an oil-based cleanser followed by a water-based cleanser that contains salicylic or glycolic acid," says Batra.
-"The concept is based on the chemistry property that like dissolves like; oil-based cleansers help break-up the oils that accrue on your face throughout the day in addition to dissolving makeup or creams.
+"The concept is based on the chemistry property that like dissolves like; oil-based cleansers help break up the oils that accrue on your face throughout the day in addition to dissolving makeup or creams.
 Many people are hesitant to use anything with oil in it since their skin may already be oily, but this is a misconception.

-Fenton calls this longtime drugstore favorite a "good choice for those with oily skin."
-It's formulated with ceramides and hyaluronic acid, so even though you're clearing away extra dirt and oil, your skin will stay hydrated (thus preventing the vicious cycle of overdriving oil production).
+Dermatologist Jeremy Fenton, MD, of Schweiger Dermatology Group calls this longtime drugstore favorite a "good choice for those with oily skin."
+It's formulated with ceramides and hyaluronic acid, so even though you're clearing away extra dirt and oil, your skin stays hydrated (thus preventing the vicious cycle of excess oil production).
 Thanks to its silky formula, you won't be left with that dry, squeaky feeling after you rinse.

-Dermatologist Craig Kraffert, MD, recommends daily gentle exfoliation.
-The key word being gentle.
+Dermatologist Craig Kraffert, MD, recommends daily gentle exfoliation—the key word being gentle.
 "It’s a common misconception that scrubbing one’s face with a washcloth or using aggressive exfoliants are great shortcuts to smooth skin, but the truth is these harsh treatments may lead to irritation, increased oil production, and even spots called PIH (post-inflammatory hyperpigmentation)."
 He calls out apricot scrubs, specifically.
-Although they've been popular for years, he says "they can be counterproductive" because they can "cause significant skin irritation, and regular use is associated with development of small cysts called milia, which crop up near skin’s surface."
+Although they've been popular for years, he says "they can be counterproductive" because they can "cause significant skin irritation, and regular use is associated with the development of small cysts called milia, which crop up near skin’s surface."

 Kraffert advocates for "gentle, smoother exfoliants that are kind enough for everyday use."
 This one from Korean skincare brand Amarte uses plant seed–based exfoliants to clean away extra oil and debris.